RyanMcG/ryanmcg.github.io/resources/content/posts/2014/manners.md

 You already know that.
 You are trying to decide if *manners* is right for you.
 It might not be.
 *[Vlad][]* is a great library that has the same basics as *manners*.
-I would like to humbly suggest that *manners* is just a bit more fun.
+I would like to humbly suggest that *manners* is just a bit more fun
-Also, one place desperate for a bit of joy is validation code.
+***and*** if there is any place in our code that desperately wants for a ray of joy it is probably validations.

 Manners is pretty minimal.
 I will not explain [the basics of the library][project] or [its API][api-docs] here.